-Julie Christie is the Enterprise Editor for The Temple News.
+Julie Christie is the Enterprise Editor for The Temple News — the independent, student-run newspaper at Temple University.
 She hopes to focus her journalism career in data journalism and criminal justice.
 Julie interned at The Reentry Project over the summer and developed a passion for solutions journalism.
+The Reentry Project is a 15-newsroom collaboration that focused reporting on issues people face after leaving incarceration.
 She spends what little free time she has watching The Lord of the Rings or listening to audio books and cooking something that probably includes potatoes or a recipe that came from the International Pasta Organization’s monthly newsletter.

 She’ll be working with Diana Shalenkova to cover the effectiveness of different institutions and programs around the city.

 Yes, a lot of Philadelphia media is covering institutional effectiveness.